Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

 1. Stops the problem VM
 2. Takes a snapshot of the problem VM's OS disk
 3. Creates a new temporary VM ("rescue VM").
-If the problem VM is a Windows VM, the rescue VM is created from the Windows Server 2016 marketplace image that has the Desktop Experience installed.
-If the problem VM is a Linux VM, the rescue VM is created from the Ubuntu 16.04 LTS marketplace image.
-You can use the -publisher/-offer/-sku parameters when running New-AzureRMRescueVM.ps1 if you need to create the rescue VM from a different marketplace image.
 4. Attaches the problem VM's OS disk as a data disk on the rescue VM
 5. You can then connect to the rescue VM to investigate and mitigates issues with the problem VM's OS disk
 6. Detaches the data disk from rescue VM